-Can you still recall the old times when the only Spanish words you know as a non-native speaker are words like ¡Hola!, ¡Vamonos!, Lo hicimos! because of "Dora the Explorer."
-Are you one of those people who understand the Korean words Saranghae, Bogoshipo, Annyeong Haseyo because you have heard it multiple times in the K-dramas you have watched?
-Then you're definitely acquiring language unintentionally.
+Can you still recall the old times when the only Spanish words you know as a non-native speaker are words like ¡Hola!, ¡Vamonos!, Lo hicimos! because of “Dora the Explorer.”
+Are you one of those people who understand the Korean words Saranghae, Bogoshipo, and Annyeong Haseyo because you have heard them multiple times in the K-dramas you have watched?
+Then you’re definitely acquiring language unintentionally.
 But, the moment you have decided that you want to learn a new language and actually improve your language skills will bring you to a whole new world.

 Back then, we could not learn languages unless we attended formal classes or online courses, hired tutors, talked, and asked for help from native speakers.
 Everything requires time, commitment, and of course, money.
-But this was changed when the language learning apps were born.
-Learning a new language becomes one click away if you get what I mean.
+But this was changed when language learning apps were born.
+Learning a new language becomes one click away, if you get what I mean.

 The idea is simple if we can order food, play games, study, and watch videos using a mobile app, why not learn a new language?
-Imagine how convenient it will be to have an app that teaches you foreign languages without attending online classes?
+Imagine how convenient it will be to have an app that teaches you foreign languages without attending online classes.

 Are you tired of scheduled language lessons?
 Language apps will provide you the privilege to learn whenever you want.
 Language learning apps are not a problem if you can’t find time because of your busy schedule.
 You could always learn whenever you want to.
 Plus, you know to yourself when is the best time for your mind to learn new information.
 You could also go back and re-do lessons again if you did not fully understand.
 Everyone has a different learning style and learning process.
 With a language learning app, you can choose which is the best language learning app for you.

 You cannot always bring books and laptops with you.
 This is where language learning can be so beneficial for you.
-With language learning apps, you don't have to bring books, brochures, and laptops wherever you go.
-You always have your mobile phone wherever you go so, having a language learning app will make learning convenient.
+With language learning apps, you don’t have to bring books, brochures, and laptops wherever you go.
+You always have your mobile phone wherever you go.
+So, having a language learning app will make learning convenient.
 You can learn while waiting for the food you order to arrive or use it to review before having a meeting with someone who speaks a foreign language.
 This is one of the primary reasons why people are drawn to language learning apps.

 Learning a new language is not an overnight process.
 It takes lots of review of vocabulary words, grammar lessons, and speaking exercises.
 With a language learning app, you can review all the things you have learned to strengthen your learning.

 Most of the language learning apps will offer multiple languages.
 Of course, you have your target language, which will be your priority.
-However, it wouldn't hurt to check out other languages as well.
-While you don't have to learn all the languages in the app, it's nice that you have other languages to try because who knows?
+However, it wouldn’t hurt to check out other languages as well.
+While you don’t have to learn all the languages in the app, it’s nice that you have other languages to try because, who knows?
 Globalization continuously connects people all over the world, and you never know what languages you will need to learn.

 Language learning app also offers a variety of topics to choose from.
 You can choose topics that are close to your heart or something that you need.

 For some who do not know, most language learning apps have paid versions where you can fully enjoy all the features when you have paid for a subscription.
-If you're looking for a completely free language learning app with all its features, then you might have a hard time.
+If you’re looking for a completely free language-learning app with all its features, then you might have a hard time.
 But, these language learning apps have free versions that you can try before subscribing to one.

 Other language learning apps have a pretty generous free version which can go a long way.
 But if you look at it, it is still more affordable than enrolling in a class or hiring a private tutor that you’ll pay hourly.
 Of course, I don’t underestimate the power of formal education.
 Still, a language app can be a good start for a complete beginner or someone who just wants to learn a specific language for personal reasons.